nonlocal/mandalbiswadip.github.io/_posts/2020-04-01-attention-rnn.md

 One can think of $e_{ij}$ as the unnormalized weight given to $h_j$ while calculating the linear combination of all hidden states to obtain a context vector.
 The context vector is further used to obtain the decoder output at ith step.
 So, $a$ is a function which learns how much weightage should be assigned to encoder hidden state $h_j$ when decoding $y_i$.

 Let's take an example of Machine Translation from English to Spanish.
 Let's say we have one input sentence in `en` and the corresponding output sentence in `es`.
 If we are trying to translate the given input sentence, $e_{ij}$, and in turn $a_{ij}$, will tell us how much the $j_{th}$ input word is important for predicting the $i^{th}$ word in output sentence.
 The alignment model will learn to calculate the weights or importance from $(i-1)^{th}$ output word and $j^{th}$ input word.

+What can be ideal alignment models.
+What should be it's properties??

+Advantages:

+As mentioned above, encoding the whole input sentence in a fixed length vector can be problematic and attention helps avoiding that by giving direct access to each step of the encoder through context vectors.

+Disadvantages:

+More number of trainable weights.
+Additional number of weights would be $n_{hidden_encoder} + $n_{hidden_decoder}

 what is does mathematically, graphical representation, how does it help in providing relevant context at the current decoding step,